WHIC: History

 WHIC is the second oldest radio station in Rochester.
 It went on the air in March 25, 1925 as WHEC, owned by the Hickson Electric Company.

+In 1927, WHEC was time sharing with the Lake Avenue Baptist Church station, WABO, which had been first licensed on June 9, 1923, and the two stations were consolidated, as WHEC-WABO.
 It was the city's CBS Radio Network affiliate from the moment the network began operation in 1928, and was acquired by the Gannett Company, publishers of the Democrat and Chronicle, in 1932.
+On May 15, 1933, after the Federal Radio Commission requested that stations using only one of their assigned call letters drop those that were no longer in regular use, the WABO call sign was eliminated, and the station reverted to just WHEC.

 Until 1941 the station used a number of broadcast frequencies, but had settled on 1430 kHz by 1928 operating first with 500, and later with 1,000 watts from a transmitter on Mt.
 Read Boulevard in the northwest portion of Rochester.
 Following the North American Regional Broadcasting Agreement (NARBA) in 1941, WHEC was reassigned to 1460 kHz, and after the war boosted power to 5,000 watts from new transmitting facilities south of the city in Brighton, New York.
 In the 1950s and 1960s WHEC broadcast popular music along with local and CBS news, sharing staff and some news content with sister television station WHEC-TV, which hit the airwaves in 1953.
 Gannett placed the station up for sale in the summer of 1971, and found a purchaser in Sande Broadcasting Company, a partnership of local investors and broadcast managers.